 Books About Dragonflies & Damselflies

-Members of the WDA and other dragonfly researchers have published a large number of books on the topic of dragonflies and damselflies, describing species from around the world.
-Here is a small selection of recent publications:
+WDA members and other dragonfly researchers have published a large number of books on the topic of dragonflies and damselflies, describing species from around the world.
+Here is a small selection of recent publications.

 Authors: Dijkstra, K.-D.; Clausnitzer, V.